cascadiarconf-gh-workshops/GutHub/recipes/mah-chocolate_chip_cookie.md

 Step 3
 Bake for 9 to 11 minutes or until golden brown.
 Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.

+## Serving Suggestions
+Triple the recipe for more enjoyment.